Zabu

-Zabu is a fictional Pleistocene sabretooth tiger character appearing in American comic books published by Marvel Comics.
-The character is connected primarily to the Savage Land, and the X-Men, and most recently the Avengers (by way of the "Pet Avengers").
-He is the last known living Pleistocene Smilodon big cat and is a companion and ally of Ka-Zar.
+Zabu is a fictional saber-toothed cat appearing in American comic books published by Marvel Comics.
+Zabu is connected primarily to the Savage Land, and the X-Men, and most recently the Avengers (by way of the "Pet Avengers").
+He is the last known living Smilodon and is a companion and ally of Ka-Zar.

-An earlier version was known simply as Zar, in the pulp version of Ka-Zar the Savage, featured in Ka-Zar magazine.
+An earlier version was known simply as Zar, in the pulp version of Ka-Zar the Savage, featured in the Ka-Zar magazine.

 Publication history

-He first appeared in X-Men #10 (March 1965).
+He first appeared in X-Men #10 (March 1965), created by Stan Lee and Jack Kirby.
 Zabu starred in the Pet Avengers series.

 Fictional character biography

 Zabu was born in the Savage Land.
 While still a cub, his mother and siblings were killed by human hunters.
 He wandered the Savage Land on his own, teaching himself how to survive as he grew to adulthood.
-Zabu encountered a young boy named Kevin Plunder as he was about to be attacked by a group of human Savage Land natives.
+His mate was among the Smilodons killed by a Man-Ape tribe led by Maa-Gor.
+Zabu encountered a young boy named Kevin Plunder as he was about to be attacked by a group of Man-Apes.
 Zabu saved Kevin, and the two became companions.
-Zabu protected the boy as he grew to adulthood, and eventually took on the name Ka-Zar, which means "son of the tiger".
+Zabu protected the boy as he grew to adulthood, and eventually took on the name Ka-Zar, which means "Son of the Tiger".
 Zabu was brought to near-human intelligence due to exposure to radioactive mists.

 Zabu helps Ka-Zar battle many enemies.
-For example, in Ka-Zar: Lord of the Hidden Jungle #3 they confront 'El Tigre' and 'Man-God'.
+For example, in Ka-Zar: Lord of the Hidden Jungle #3 they confront El Tigre and Maa-Gor's Man-God form.
 This particular battle resulted in El Tigre mentally controlling Zabu for a time, causing him to attack Ka-Zar.
 El Tigre lost control before any serious injuries happened.
 The assistance of Bobbi Morse was vital in rescuing Zabu's mind.
 Later, Zabu is involved with one of the earlier confrontations with the demonic Belasco.
 This involves the seeming death of a good friend, 'Dherk'.
 Zabu teams up with the X-Men to root out villains in the Savage Land.

 Zabu's family grows by two when Ka-Zar marries Shanna the She-Devil and they later have a son named Matthew.
 Zabu befriends the Savage Land native, Zira, who becomes Matthew's nanny.
 He also assists when Gregor, a hunter, kidnaps Matthew.